Don't be late for your future. All of the deadlines are published well in advance, so stay on target with your application materials.

 You will be leaving the UF portal and will be required to create an account on the non-UF SSAR student self-reporting site.
 Please read through all of the instructions about submitting your SSAR carefully.
 You may refer to our FAQs to assist you as you complete your SSAR.

-After you have submitted your SSAR through the SSAR portal, you must connect it to your UF application.
-To connect your SSAR to your UF application, click the Check Application Status button.
+After you have submitted your SSAR through the SSAR portal, you must link it to your UF application.
+To link your SSAR to your UF application, click the Check Application Status button.
 You must submit your application for admission before you will be able to check your status and link your SSAR to the application.
-From the status page, you will click on the SSAR link to connect your SSAR to your application.
+From the status page, you will click on the SSAR link to link your SSAR to your application.